Body parts search continues after woman’s remains found in park

 Remains belonging to Sarah Mayhew, 38, were found in Rowdown Fields in New Addington, south London last Tuesday.

-Police had been called to the scene after a dog walker saw his animal had uncover a human bone.
+Police had been called to the scene after a dog walker saw his animal had uncovered a human bone.

 Arms, legs and a head were then found nearby and identified as belonging to Ms Mayhew by her DNA.